xavi-/bind-js/README.markdown

 # BindJS

-A simple templating engine that smiles back.
+A simple templating engine for node.js that smiles back.
 It's influenced by mustache and the lift templating engine.

 Currently works with Node v0.1.30